Arbel

-Arbel was established in 1949 by Jewish Natives It was initially a moshav shitufi, but became a moshav ovdim in 1959.
+Arbel was established in 1949 by demobilized soldiers on the lands of the depopulated Palestinian village of Hittin.
+It was initially a moshav shitufi, but became a moshav ovdim in 1959.

 History

 Hellenistic, Roman and Byzantine "Arbel" or "Arbela"

 In 161 BCE "Arbela" in the Arbel Valley was the site of a battle between the supporters of the Maccabees and Seleucid general Bacchides, who defeated and killed his opponents.

 In the second half of the second century BCE, the village of Arbel was the home of the sage Nittai of Arbela.

 In 38 BCE, Jewish partisans of Antigonus who were opposing Herod in his conquest of the land with the help of the Romans, sought refuge from his troops in the caves dotting the steep northern cliffs of Mount Arbel, but couldn't escape death.
 Their story is told by Josephus, who himself fortified the cave-village as a storage base at the beginning of the First Jewish–Roman War against Rome in 66 CE.

 The ancient town of Arbel is thought by some to have been located at the site of Khirbet Wadi Hamam ("Ruins [in the] Valley of the Doves"; Hurvat Vradim being the modern Hebrew name), on the other side of Arbel Valley, on the eastern slopes of Mount Nitay and close to the stream bed; if that was the case, the village only moved to the site of Khirbet Irbid, close to where the modern moshav stands now, during the Middle Ages.
 The Jewish scholar Ishtori Haparchi, writing in 1322, thought to identify ancient Arbel with the Arab village itself, in its location on Mount Arbel, 4.5 km northwest of Tiberias.

 Ceramics from the late Roman and Byzantine periods have been found.